HolmQ84/TestExamSubjects/src/Readme files/10 - High Quality Software.md

 - You implement the IoC using factory patterns.

 Step 3:
-- You create abstraction between classes by using a Dependency Injection Principle (DIP) which involves creating interfaces for the classes to communicate with each other.
+- You create abstraction between classes by using a Dependency Inversion Principle (DIP) which involves creating interfaces for the classes to communicate with each other.

 Step 4: